mnlagr/Personal_Assistant/README.md

 # Future Work
 * Refine plan your day module to block only 30 or 20 minute slots.
+* Submit button for heath tracker feature.
+On Clicking submit user gets a suggestion based on his tasks done.
 * Connecting the three modules(features)
   * Less important tasks can move from "plan your day" to "prioritize list"
-* Submit button for heath tracker feature.
-On Clicking submit user gets a suggestion based on his tasks done.
-* Connecting the three modules.
-Undone tasks in health checker moves to priority list
+  * Un checked parts of "health tracker" go to "prioritize list"
+  * Prioritize the task using "prioritize list" and put important tasks back to calender

 ## Development server